Demagorn/Demagorn/README.md

 - 👀 I’m interested in ... anything but the most necessary things i have to right now.
 - 🌱 I’m currently learning ... how to have a midnight snack with out getting caught.
 - 💞️ I’m looking to collaborate on ... having a drink under a cover I’m working.
 - 📫 How to reach me ... email, phone, letter, morse code.
-You can ever just shout on the street "i have booze" and i will come.
+You can even just shout on the street "i have booze" and i will come.

 That what I was really like to i already wrote but from other point of view let me introduce myself.
 My name is Sergey Gorkhover I’m a product and clinical specialist in a medical field.